Azure/azure-quickstart-templates/service-fabric-secure-cluster-5-node-1-nodetype-wad/README.md

  	![DownloadTemplate][DownloadTemplate]
 	1. you can save the downloaded template to your local machine, make any changes you need and deploy to azure.

-## Deploying the ARM template to Azure using Azure PS
+## Deploying the ARM template to Azure using resource manager PS

-Refer to [Deploying ARM templates using PS ](https://azure.microsoft.com/en-us/documentation/articles/resource-group-template-deploy/) for detailed guidance on how to.
+Refer to [Deploying ARM templates using ARM PS ](https://azure.microsoft.com/documentation/articles/service-fabric-cluster-creation-via-arm/) for detailed guidance on how to.
+There is detailed guidance on how to set up your certificates as well.
+For a successful setup of a secure cluster, make sure to read that document thoroughly.

 <!--Image references-->
 [DownloadTemplate]: ./DownloadTemplate.png